chungkwong/JSchemeMin/README.md

 hygienic macro expansion.

 As a JVM based implementation, JSchemeMin enables Scheme programs to use the full power of Java's API.
 JSchemeMin also enables Java programs to evaluate Scheme's code, so Scheme can be used as an extensions language by Java's programs.

 Currently, JSchemeMin only provides a interpreter, not compiler.
 A basic mechanism for profiling is provided.
-Debugger and coverage tool is planed to be added in the future.
+Debugger and coverage tool is included as well.

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by